OpenGPTX/docs/metadata/README.md

 2. Decision where to store metadata (folders tructure)
 3. Content of metadata
 4. Row-based metadata
-5. Metdata from experiments and models
+5. Metadata from experiments and models

 ## In short